Travel to Orissa? 8 Reasons why you should

-The Jagannath Temple in Puri, Orissa’s most sacred place, is one of the most imposing example of this architecture.
+India has tons of splendid Hindu temples, however the Jagannath Temple in Puri, Orissa’s most sacred place, is one of the most imposing examples of this architecture.
 But definitely the jewel of Orissa is the Sun Temple of Konark which not just impresses in size but with its amazing stonemason’s work.

-But Orissa has more to offer than only Hindu temples.
+Orissa has far more to offer than only Hindu temples.
 Buddhism was once considered the state religion and its influence and impact has continued until the 15th century.

-At the recently excavated sites of Ratnagiri, Udayagiri and Lalitgiri, all located around 2h outside of Bhubaneswar, one can find ruins and intact structures of monasteries, stupas and statues of Buddha, dating back to the 1st until 9th century.
+At the recently excavated sites of Ratnagiri, Udayagiri, and Lalitgiri.
+All located around 2 hours outside of Bhubaneswar, one can find ruins and intact structures of monasteries, stupas, and statues of Buddha, dating back to the 1st until 9th century.
 These monuments are called the Diamond Triangle of Orissa.

-At least in Bhubaneswar and Konark, the monuments are well-maintained and guide services as well as information displays are provided.
-In other words, Orissa surely won’t disappoint the history buffs and spirituality seeking minds amongst you who consider to travel to Orissa.
+At least in Bhubaneswar and Konark, the monuments are well-maintained.
+Guide services and information displays are provided.
+In other words, Orissa surely won’t disappoint the history buffs and spirituality seeking minds amongst you who consider travelling to Orissa.

-The giant salt water crocodiles of Bhitarkanika also offer an impressive sight – of course from a boat at a safe distance.
+The giant saltwater crocodiles of Bhitarkanika also offer an impressive sight – of course from a boat at a safe distance.
 Some of the almost 1700 crocodiles in the sanctuary are more than 20 ft./6m long!
-They enjoy basking alone the creeks so catching a sight of them is not a big task!
+They enjoy basking alone the creeks so catching sight of them is not a big task!

 7. Short travel distances

 One of the main benefits of Orissa is that the travel distances between worthwhile destinations aren’t very long.
-Within the Golden Triangle of Bhubaneswar, Puri and Konark you would travel maximum 1.5h.
-Dhenkanal is also just 1.5h west of Bhubaneshwar, Ratnagiri just 2h to the north-east.
+Within the Golden Triangle of Bhubaneswar, Puri and Konark you would travel a maximum of 1.5 hours.
+Dhenkanal is also just 1.5 hours west of Bhubaneshwar, Ratnagiri just 2 hours to the northeast.

-Last but not least, the food in Orissa is just an absolute delight!
+The food in Orissa is absolutely unmatchable!
 Especially for foreign tongues as it is known to be less spicy.
 It is also particularly healthy as less oil is used.
-Non-Vegetarians and pescatarians will enjoy this region due to its rich offer of meat, seafood and fish dishes.
+Non-vegetarians and pescatarians will enjoy this region due to its rich offer of meat, seafood, and fish dishes.

-Did this article convince you to give the less travelled route to Orissa?
+Did this article convince you to add the less travelled route to Orissa to your travel bucket list?
 Then get in touch with us and we will make sure you will have a fantastic time in this beautiful state in Eastern India.